Farini/SkyNation/Readme.md

 - [ ] Guild Room - Invite should work for everyone
 - [ ] Guild Room - Test Election Results

-- [ ] LSSView Poop not going away
+- [ ] LSSView - (Tanks) No Selection (Merge all tanks, Discard all empty) - Put it on top of (no selection)
+- [ ] LSSView - (Peripherals) No Selection (Fix all peripherals, Power off all peripherals) - Put it on top of (no selection)

-- [ ] LSSView Fix List cells
+- [ ] Model - Guild Missions (About.MD)

-- [X] Store - Improve the view where the purchase happens
-- [X] Store - Improvements (Button, Sub-list)
+- [ ] Model - Accounting with Totals (total oxygen, total water, total energy)

 - [ ] Store - Save receipt in a file
 - [ ] Store - Use Promocode underneath products AND use a button to get there.

-- [ ] Tech Tree Item View - Improve
-- [ ] BioModule - Inside View

-- [ ] Model - Fix cost of Outpost level ups
-- [ ] Model - Guild Missions (About.MD)
-- [ ] Model - Accounting with Totals (total oxygen, total water, total energy)

-- [ ] New Warning Messages (from people selector)  - use everywhere that can throw an error.
 - [ ] Settings (Entrance) - Leaving a Guild - must update the View afterwards.
 Use same logic as people selector (warning messages)
 - [ ] Outpost - Upgrade must update the view (OutpostController), and be more careful with the ".finished" state, because that is how we get it when it's finished.